 Following the poor performance in the 1930 parliamentary election, the Norwegian Labour Party altered its strategy and adopted a reformist agenda, following the earlier example of its sister parties in Denmark, Germany, and Sweden (Bull 1959; Esping-Andersen 1985).
-This shift was also motivated by the purges in the Soviet Union, the economic crisis which had severely affected the workers in the industrial, logging, and fishing industries, and the threat of fascism which was gaining support in Norway (led by the now infamous Vidkun Quisling).
+This shift was also motivated by the purges in the Soviet Union, the economic crisis, which had severely affected the workers in the industrial, logging, and fishing industries, and the threat of fascism that was gaining support in Norway (led by the now infamous Vidkun Quisling).

 The new strategy was built on three pillars.
-First, together with the main trade union, the Labour Party established a more cooperative approach towards the employer organizations and managed to convince them to recognize the National Confederation of Workers (LO) as a negotiating partner.5 The party also shifted its economic policy by adopting a Keynesian program of stabilization policy following an influential pamphlet "a 3-year plan for Norway" (En norsk 3-års plan) by Ole Colbjørnsen and Axel Sømme.
-Second, the Labour Party moved from its earlier focus on industrial workers to a message of unity between rural and urban areas, as well as owners of small businesses and a part of the educated middle-class such as teachers and public sector workers (see Online Appendix Figure A1 for an illustration of this change between
+First, together with the main trade union, the Labour Party established a more cooperative approach toward the employer organizations and managed to convince them to recognize the National Confederation of Workers (LO) as a negotiating partner.
+The party also shifted its economic policy by adopting a Keynesian program of stabilization policy following an influential pamphlet "a 3-year plan for Norway" (En norsk 3-års plan) by Ole Colbjørnsen and Axel Sømme.
+Second, the Labour Party moved from its earlier focus on industrial workers to a message of unity between rural and urban areas, as well as owners of small businesses and a part of the educated middle-class such as teachers and public sector workers (see Online Appendix Figure A1 for an illustration of this change between the 1930 and 1933 election campaigns).
+Third, the party made a clear break with revolutionary Marxist ideology and fully committed to advance its reformist agenda through parliamentary democracy and alliances with other parties.